-Lexington Children's Theatre is proud to be producing our 81st season of plays for young people and their families.
-As an organization that values the arts and education, we have created this Play Guide for teachers to utilize in conjunction with seeing a play at LCT.

-Our Play Guides are designed to be a valuable tool in two ways: helping you prepare your students for the enriching performance given by LCT's performers, as well as serving as an educational tool for extending the production experience back into your classroom.
+Lexington Children's Theatre is proud to be producing our 82nd season of plays for young people and their families, even in the midst of these unprecedented times.
+As an organization that values the arts and education, we have created this Play Guide for teachers to utilize in conjunction with watching an LCT digital production.
+Our Play Guides are designed to be a valuable tool in two ways: helping you prepare your students for the enriching performance, as well as serving as an educational tool for extending the production experience back into your classroom.

 We designed each activity to assist in achieving the Kentucky Academic Standards (KAS), including the National Core Arts Standards for Theatre.
 Teachers have important voices at LCT, and we rely heavily on your input.
 If you have comments or suggestions about our Play Guides, show selections, or any of our programming, your thoughts are greatly appreciated.
-Please email Jeremy Kisling, our Associate Artistic Director in Charge of Education, at jkisling@lctonstage.org.
+Please email Rhonda Bell, our Education Coordinator, at education@lctonstage.org.

-Please use the Teacher Response form following a performance.
 We are thrilled that you rely on LCT to provide your students a quality theatrical experience, and we hope this resource helps you in your classroom.